DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

 When the robot arm reaches the position, select the current pose as the :ref:`Robot` waypoint by clicking ok.

-To get good quality image poses, the operator should insert the camera node in the main flowchart and continuously run it by clicking the “Run” button.
-The camera will keep capturing the image poses so that the operator can constantly monitor the image pose making sure no bad image poses will be added into the bag files.
+To get good quality image poses, you should insert the camera node in the main flowchart and continuously run it by clicking the “Run” button.
+The camera will keep capturing the image poses so that you can constantly monitor the image pose making sure no bad image poses will be added into the bag files.
 More details for the camera to Vision Studio connection can be referenced by the previous topic :ref:`camera`.

 .. image:: circle-calibration-image/24Set_robot.png
     :width: 100%